*Updated June 3, 2021

 One thing I recommend is to bring a blanket so you can nurse your baby if you are breastfeeding, or a bottle if you are formula feeding.
-I also tried to go to restaurants that had rest rooms that had places that were clean and comfortable for changing my daughter, or where I could sit with her if she became fussy or needed a break.
+I also tried to go to restaurants that had restrooms with places that were clean and comfortable for changing my daughter, or where I could sit with her if she became fussy or needed a break.

-Since I have taken my daughter to restaurants since she was an infant she is now, as a toddler, very comfortable being and eating in many different types of restaurants – which is helpful in a place like New York City where people dine out all the time.
-Also, there are restaurant that are more baby-friendly than others, which you will rapidly learn.
+Since I have taken my daughter to restaurants from when she was an infant, she is now, as a toddler, very comfortable being and eating in many different types of restaurants, which is helpful in a place like New York City where people dine out all the time.
+Also, there are restaurants that are more baby-friendly than others, which you will rapidly learn.

 Read Next | Weaning Your Baby: How to Encourage Solid Food